 I act for a broad spectrum of clients, from multinationals and up-and-coming life sciences companies through to universities, spin-out and start-up companies.

-- MChem in Chemistry (First Class), St Anne’s College, University of Oxford.
+- MChem in Chemistry, St Anne’s College, University of Oxford.

 - Research project on free-radical routes to novel alkaloids.